Victoriana's website uses cookies to make the site simpler. Please see our Cookie Policy for details. Close message.

 Qty:

-This attractive herb has many many uses.
-The leaves can be used raw in salads or added as a last minute garnish to fish dishes - fish and dill are a natural pairing with gravalax being the ultimate example.
+This attractive herb has many, many uses.
+The leaves can be used raw in salads or added as a last-minute garnish to fish dishes - fish and dill are a natural pairing, gravlax being the ultimate example.

-Alternatively let the plants grow on (they become beautiful architectural plants) and seed which brings another host of uses - raw, cooked or in vinegars when pickling - especially when pickling cucumbers to 'make' gherkins.
+Alternatively, let the plants grow on (they become beautiful architectural plants) and go to seed which brings another host of uses.
+Use seed raw, cooked or in vinegars when pickling, especially when pickling cucumbers for gherkins.

-In time gone by Magicians used dill in their spells, others have used it in their wine to enhance passion!
+In time gone by magicians used dill in their spells; others have used it in their wine to enhance the passions!

 A member of the carrot family.